Downward Facing Dog

 Downward Facing Dog Benefits

-- Stretches the hamstrings, calves, and spine
+- Stretches the hamstrings, calves, and Achilles tendons

-- Strengthens the arms and shoulders
+- Strengthens the arms, shoulders, and core

 Downward Facing Dog Muscles Worked